 Federal employees nearing retirement must make several important decisions.
 Besides selecting a benefit option, one of their biggest decisions is what to do with the money in their Thrift Savings Plan (TSP) account.
 Complicating this decision is a slew of options.
 Advisors to federal employees must not only understand these options, but also educate their clients and illustrate the myriad scenarios.
 Let’s review the three main TSP withdrawal options available to federal employees at retirement.

 Option #1: Leave Funds in the TSP

-The second option is to make a one-time, partial withdrawal from the account.
-Clients selecting this option withdraw at least $1,000 while leaving the rest of the money in the TSP.
-Clients may select this option as long as they have not made a prior partial withdrawal, do not have a pending prior withdrawal request, and did not make an age-based, in-service withdrawal while still employed.
+The second option involves taking partial withdrawals.
+Clients who are 59½ and still working in federal civilian or uniformed service can take up to four withdrawals per calendar year ($1,000 minimum for each withdrawal).
+Upon separating from federal service there is no limit to the number of partial withdrawals that can be made (only one withdrawal is allowed every 30 calendar days).
 The client will owe taxes on the taxable portion and may be subject to an early withdrawal penalty tax depending on his or her age.
 Also, if the withdrawal is not rolled over into an IRA or another eligible plan, it is subject to a 20% mandatory withholding for taxes.
-Requesting a partial withdrawal requires the submission of Form TSP-77, available from the TSP website or through the toll-free ThriftLine (1-877-968-3778).
+Withdrawals can be made through the TSP website or through the toll-free ThriftLine (1-877-968-3778).

 Option #3: Withdraw Funds from the TSP

 The third option is to make a full withdrawal from the TSP.
 However, making a full withdrawal also presents several options:

 - Clients may withdraw the balance (or part of it) as a lump-sum payment.
 If the withdrawal is not directly rolled over to an IRA or other eligible plan, it is subject to a mandatory 20% withholding for taxes.